Number Theory: Euler's and Carmichael's Totient, Euler's Theorem

 One example of Euler's theorem being applied is in exponentation:

-Furthermore, we can observe that:
+Furthermore, observe

-Carmichael’s Totient Function§
+§ Carmichael's Totient Function

 We didn't talk about the Carmichael function in our MATH-470, however, this becomes useful in discussing the RSA algorithm.